Jimmy Wolf

 William Van Winkle "Jimmy" Wolf (May 12, 1862 – May 16, 1903), also known as Chicken Wolf, was an American professional baseball player from Louisville, Kentucky.
 He played all or part of eleven seasons in Major League Baseball.
 He was primarily a right fielder, but occasionally played other positions in the infield.

 Wolf played for his hometown team, the Louisville Colonels of the American Association, from 1882, when they were called the Eclipse, to 1891.
 He was the only player to appear in that league in all ten seasons of its existence.
 He set a number of career American Association records: most games, most plate appearances, most hits, most triples, most total bases.

+There are various accounts as to how Wolf received the nickname of "Chicken" early in his baseball career.
+The most common account states that he ate too much stewed chicken before a game and then became sick on the field during the game.
+He is usually listed as "Chicken Wolf" in baseball literature, but for most of his career his teammates called him "Jimmy," and the local newspapers did the same.

-When the American Association folded, he then played for the St. Louis Browns of the National League in 1892, his last season in the majors.
+When the American Association folded, Wolf played for the St. Louis Browns of the National League in 1892, his last season in the majors.
 He played in just three games for the Browns before being let go.
-He played in the minor leagues until 1894 before retiring.
+He then played in the minor leagues until 1894 before retiring, at which point he began working as a firefighter back home in Louisville.

-Apart from his playing exploits, Wolf is well known for an incident that took place on August 22, 1886, when he hit an inside-the-park, walkoff home run against the Cincinnati Red Stockings.
-The Reds' outfielder Abner Powell might have been better placed to prevent the run had he not been impeded by an angry dog who had been sleeping next to the fence.
+One of Wolf's best-known exploits stems from an incident that took place on August 22, 1886.
+Wolf hit an inside-the-park, walkoff home run against the Cincinnati Red Stockings.
+The Reds' outfielder, Abner Powell, might have been able to provide a different outcome except that he was impeded by an angry dog who had been sleeping next to the fence.